 At Chevron, we're focused on safely delivering the energy needed to power human and economic progress worldwide.
 But how do we do that when harnessing fossil fuels can be inherently risky?
 How do we do it across the world, day after day, year after year?
-How do we keep our nearly 61,900 employees (including more than 3,600 service station employees) and 200,000 contractors healthy and safe each day?
+How do we keep our more than 64,700 employees (including more than 3,200 service station employees) and 200,000 contractors healthy and safe each day?
 How do we protect the environment and the communities around us while operating reliably and efficiently?

-To meet these challenges, Chevron has spent more than 20 years expanding systems that support a culture of safety and environmental stewardship that strives to achieve world-class performance and prevent all incidents.
+To meet these challenges, Chevron has spent more than 20 years expanding systems that support a culture of safety and environmental stewardship that strives to achieve unequaled performance and prevent all serious incidents and fatalities.
 We call this Operational Excellence (OE), and it drives everything we do.
-Our workforce truly believes that incidents are preventable, and we have policies, processes, tools and behavioral expectations in place to assist us in achieving that goal.
+Our workforce truly believes that serious incidents are preventable, and we have policies, processes, tools and behavioral expectations in place to assist us in achieving that goal.

 Operational Excellence is based on five objectives:

 - Promote a healthy workforce and mitigate significant workplace health risks.